Skip to main content

 ChemicalsNumber of unique CAS numbers in this group

-Fire Permit LimitMaximum Allowable Quantity from International Fire Code
+Fire Permit LimitMaximum Allowable Quantity from International Fire Code (adjusted when fire protection is configured)

 % of LimitHow close you are to the fire code limit